risk-first/website/introduction/One-Size-Fits-No-One.md

 diagram: hidden risk -> practice  ->  time.

-The promise of methodology is that it will help you avoid hidden risks, but this comes at the expense of the _effort_ you put into the practices of the methodology.
+The promise of methodology is that it will help you avoid [Hidden Risks](Glossary#hidden-risk), but this comes at the expense of the _effort_ you put into the practices of the methodology.

-When we [take action](Glossary#take-action) according to a methodology, we expect the [Pay Off](Glossary#pay-off), and if this doesn't materialise, then we feel the methodology is failing us.
+When we [take action](Glossary#take-action) according to a methodology, we expect the [Pay-Off](Glossary#pay-off), and if this doesn't materialise, then we feel the methodology is failing us.

 For example, NASA can't do Agile when launching space craft:  there's no two-weekly launch that they can iterate over, and the costs of failure are high if something goes wrong.
 The risk profile is just all wrong for Agile: you need to manage the risk of _losing hardware_ over the risk of _requirements changing_.